kryptonat/Djrill/README.rst

 Djrill is released under the BSD license.
 It is tested against Django 1.3---1.7 (including Python 3 and PyPy support with Django 1.5+).

+Google App Engine compatibility.

+* Requests does not yet support AppEngine since it makes assumption about various filesystem things to load configuration files which don't exist on AppEngine.
+* This is a patch for Djrill to work with Google App Engine applications.
+* Replace all occurrences of Requests and use URL fetch instead.
+* Note that urllib3 includes App Engine support.

 ..
 END shared-intro

 .. image:: https://travis-ci.org/brack3t/Djrill.png?branch=master